goncalotr/42_libft_v2/README.md

-# libft V2
+# Libft V2

-Libft with added functions.
+Libft with added functions to be used in Common Core projects.